Categories

 Data Exists.
 Insight Doesn’t.

-Most companies have multiple workforce systems, each optimised for a narrow purpose: HRIS records employee events, ATS records hiring flow, learning systems record training activity, compensation systems record cost.
-The stack is comprehensive.
-But it is not integrated around the questions that now matter.
-Boards and executives are increasingly asked:
+Most companies have multiple workforce systems, each optimised for a narrow purpose: HRIS records employee events, ATS records hiring flow, learning systems record training activity, compensation Analytics systems record cost.

 • Do we have the skills to execute AI transformation?